wesleymok/tod-webdev-demo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-As apart of Traction on Demand's interview process, I was tasked to build/redesign a lead gen landing page for a store-front that sells eletronic bicyles
+As apart of Traction on Demand's interview process, I was tasked to build/redesign a lead gen landing page for a store-front that sells eletronic bicycles

 ## Requirements
 <ul>